Stanisława Błażków Kennedy

 by Barbara Scrivens

-An outstretched hand needs no translation, eight-year-old Stanisława Błażków told herself as she walked up and down a road in a remote part of southern USSR in 1942, and approached people for food.
+An outstretched hand needs no translation, eight-year-old Stanisława Błażków told herself as she walked up and down a road in a remote part of southern USSR in 1942.

 Stanisława, known as Stasia, did not walk far.
 She made sure she could still see the ramshackle hut where her gravely ill father, Michał, lay.
 She knew he could not help her.
-The single road and her fear of losing sight of the hut limited her begging area.
+The narrow road, and her fear of losing sight of the hut, limited her begging area.

 As much as she tried, her outstretched hand did not work.